wabmalia/simplicity/README.md

 A custom Fitbit facewatch that allowed me to understand what my device provides and also create something more to my taste.

+# Features
+This watch targets simplicity, however there are some hidden things that make it very functional.
+- Flashlight - `Triple-tap` to activate a flashlight, it is something that I regularly need when searching something in a low-light environment;
+- Asleep brightness - When the watch detects you as being asleep, when I try to see the time at 3am I often get "flashed".
+With this facewatch, it dims the brightness in order to make it less painful to glimpse time.

 # Requirements
 - Node
 - [Fitbit OS Simulator](https://dev.fitbit.com/release-notes/fitbit-os-simulator/)